JIhaozheng/SUSTech_ESS_Course_Materials/ESS206 Fundamentals of Signal Processing and Data Analysis/README.md

 - [`From_Data_Fitting_to_Integral_Transforms.pdf`](https://github.com/JIhaozheng/SUSTech_ESS_Course_Materials/blob/main/ESS206%20Fundamentals%20of%20Signal%20Processing%20and%20Data%20Analysis/presentation/From_Data_Fitting_to_Integral_Transforms.pdf)
 🧾 My $2nd$ presentation — explains **Laplace Transforms** ⚙️ and **Fourier Transforms** 🎵 in detail.
-📄 I’ve also attached a **Chinese version** 🀄 for better understanding if needed!

 - [`Fundamentals_of_Signal_Processing_and_Data_Analysis_Homework_4.pdf`](https://github.com/JIhaozheng/SUSTech_ESS_Course_Materials/blob/main/ESS206%20Fundamentals%20of%20Signal%20Processing%20and%20Data%20Analysis/homework/Fundamentals_of_Signal_Processing_and_Data_Analysis_Homework_4.pdf)
   📌 $3rd$ Section offers a step-by-step guide to the **Gibbs Phenomenon** 🎢.